-The adversary (see Fig. 5) may originate a basic value a, in a one-node strand $\bullet \xrightarrow{a}$ .
+The adversary (see Fig. 5) may originate a basic value a, in a one-node strand $\bullet$ $\stackrel{a}{\to}$ .
 It may also engage in a three-node strand that receives a value $t_1$ to be used as plaintext; then a value $t_2$ to be used as encryption key; and then transmits the encryption $\{t_1\}{t_2}$ .
 Another adversary role receives an encrypted value and its corresponding decryption key, after which it transmits the enclosed plaintext.
 The decryption key corresponding to K-written $K^{-1}$ -is equal to K if K is a symmetric cryptographic key.
 If K is one member of an asymmetric key pair, then $K^{-1}$ is the other key in this pair.
+We call these encryption and decryption strands.
+In the middle column of Fig. 5, the upper strand is an encryption strand, and the lower strand is a decryption strand.

-Adversary strands can also pair together two received messages; or, having received a pair, transmit each component of the pair separately.
+Adversary strands can also pair together two received messages, using any tagname tag; or, having received a tagged pair, transmit each piece separately.
+In the right column of Fig. 5, the upper strand is a pairing strand, and the lower strand is a separation strand.

 The adversary can also produce a digital signature given the signature key and the message to sign, and can verify a signature and retrieve the signed message.
 It can generate a hash for a given message.
+We could add strands similar to those shown for these purposes.
+If we choose to encode those operations by encryption and pairing, then hashing and signature can be represented using the strands shown in Fig. 5.